jeremytarling/python-tarot/README.md

 Deployed to Heroku here: https://python-tarot.herokuapp.com/

-Please feel free to fork or re-use, no license restrictions (the tarot images are my captures of Jean Noblet's deck).
+Please feel free to fork or re-use, no license restrictions (the tarot images are Yoav Ben Dov's version of the Marseille tarot, available here: http://www.cbdtarot.com/download/).

 @jeremytarling